TenthPres/TouchPointScripts/README.md

 # TouchPointScripts
-This is a collection of scripts, widgets, and other handy bits for use with TouchPoint Software, our ChMS.
+This is a collection of scripts, widgets, and other handy bits for use with TouchPoint Software, the Church Management System we call "MyTenth."

 ## Tools Available Now

+- [**ChangeLog**](ChangeLog) - This report lists the most recent changes made to a Person or Family.
+It shows the person making the change, the person to whom the change was made, and the content of the changes.

 - [**Email Address Archiving**](EmailAddressArchiving) - TouchPoint can only store two email addresses per user.
 While most people probably only use one or two email addresses at a time, it can be helpful to keep track of all of the email addresses